 - Must have an Authorised Share Capital

-The companies that will likely avail of the DAC format of company are:
+Companies that are likely to avail of the DAC format:

 - Companies Incorporated to complete a specific or sole purpose that for legal reasons wish to have the company powers restrictions (e.g. a Joint Venture)